Auckland Airport: Domestic terminal

 The two previously separate domestic terminal buildings have now been connected by a common retail area.
 The Jetstar check-in area is located in the western end of the terminal, in the building previously used by Ansett New Zealand, Qantas, and Pacific Blue.
 The Air New Zealand check-in area is located in the centre of the terminal.
 There are nine gates that have jetbridges in the domestic terminal.

 Jetstar domestic A320 services operate from gates 20–23 (jetbridge gates).
 Gate 24 (tarmac gate) is used by both Jetstar and Air New Zealand's A320 aircraft.
 Gates 60–63 were used for Jetstar regional flights, with 62 and 63 being bus gates in a separate building at the Jetstar end of the terminal.
 Gates 20 and 21 were turned into 60 and 61 during peak regional times.
 Air New Zealand mainline services operate from gates 24–33.
 Gates 28 through to 33 all have jetbridges, while gates 25, 26 and 27 don't exist.
-Air New Zealand Link services operate from the regional section of the domestic terminal.
+Air New Zealand turboprop services operate from the regional section of the domestic terminal, along with Barrier Air and Air Chathams.
 This is located at the eastern end of the terminal and consists of gates 34–50 (excluding gate numbers 37, 38 and 44, which do not exist).
 These gates are linked to the terminal by covered walkways, and passengers walk across the apron to the aircraft.

-Gates 51–59 are used by third-level operators Air Chathams, Alliance Airlines, and Barrier Air.
-Further to the east, gates 101–106 are used for Business Jets and long-term parking.
+Barrier Air also uses remote gates 51–59, whilst further to the east, gates 101–106 are used for business jets and long-term parking.